chethanhn29/Data-science-ML-and-DL-Resources/README.md

 ## Computer Vision and CNN
+Computer vision is a field of artificial intelligence that focuses on enabling machines to interpret and understand visual data from the world around us, such as images and videos.
+It involves developing algorithms and techniques that allow computers to analyze, process, and understand digital images and videos in a way that is similar to how humans perceive and interpret visual information.

+Convolutional neural networks (CNNs) are a type of deep learning algorithm that are commonly used in computer vision tasks such as image recognition, object detection, and image segmentation.
+CNNs are inspired by the structure of the human visual system and are designed to automatically learn hierarchical representations of visual data.

+CNNs are made up of multiple layers, including convolutional layers, pooling layers, and fully connected layers.
+The convolutional layers use filters to convolve over the input image, detecting features such as edges, textures, and shapes.
+The pooling layers then reduce the spatial size of the output feature maps, making the network more efficient and allowing it to focus on the most important features.
+The fully connected layers then take the output from the convolutional and pooling layers and use it to make a final classification or prediction.

+CNNs have been shown to achieve state-of-the-art performance on a wide range of computer vision tasks and are widely used in industry and academia for image and video analysis.

 #### Computer vision Use cases
 https://github.com/ashishpatel26/Computer-Vision-Industry-Use-Cases ## useful for the interview preparation and knowledge of CNN